Springhill Township, Greene County, Pennsylvania

 Springhill Township is a township in Greene County, Pennsylvania, United States.
-The population was 349 at the 2010 census, down from 476 at the 2000 census.
+The population was 322 at the time of the 2020 census, a decline from the figure of 349 that was documented by the 2010 census.

+In August 2025 the township's Board of Supervisors declared a "disaster emergency" which allows it to seek state and federal funds to install a water system after residents complained that their water had been contaminated for over three years, believed to be caused by fracking.
+Neighboring Freeport Township had made a similar declaration in June 2025.

 Geography

-The township is in the southwestern corner of Greene County and thus the southwestern corner of the state of Pennsylvania.
+The township is located in the southwestern corner of Greene County and the southwestern corner of Pennsylvania.
 It is bordered to the south and the west by West Virginia.

 According to the United States Census Bureau, the township has a total area of 56.9 sqkm, of which 0.02 sqkm, or 0.03%, is water.

-Deep Valley, along the Pennsylvania Fork of Fish Creek, is the primary settlement in the township.
+Deep Valley, along the Pennsylvania Fork of Fish Creek, is the primary settlement in this township.
+Bissett Run is a stream that flows near Deep Valley.